-Carl Schoonover is a postdoctoral fellow in the Axel Laboratory at Columbia University where he studies the the neural circuitry of instinctual fear behaviors.
+Carl Schoonover is a postdoctoral fellow in the Axel Laboratory at Columbia University where he investigates the neural circuitry of behaviors mediated by olfaction.
 He is the author of Portraits of the Mind

 , and has written for The New York Times

 , Le Figaro